 The Legend of Zelda has always been a game about experiencing an adventure.
 Whether it is through its story of going on a quest to overcome an evil threatening the world or through the elementary characters you get to meet through the course of your quest or through the puzzles and platform experience represented in the dungeons and bosses, the Legend of Zelda games always create an experience fondly remembered when it comes to gaming.
 Breath of the Wild is no different.
 Actually, that is an understatement, Breath of the Wild is expertly crafted and merges those “zelda” elements within an open world setting in such a phenomenal and ridiculously fun way.
 It is astonishing really, unbelievable in fact how brilliantly constructed Breath of the Wild is.
 The game is less about consolidating your objectives to serve as the path to the final boss and more about exploring the world to construct your own adventure that you experience on the journey towards the final boss.

-When a group of university students heads to a remote Island in search of their Professor who journeyed their for his studies, they find themselves caught in the cross hairs of a killer.
+When a group of university students heads to a remote Island in search of their Professor who journeyed there for his studies, they find themselves caught in the cross hairs of a killer.
 One determined to ensure none make it off the Island alive.
 And deeper underneath is a conspiracy relating to a global company with effects extending throughout the world.
-And even further beyond that is the story of how all of this began, a story filled with tragedy, deceit and characters looking to escape the fate engulfing the freedom they desperately seek.
+And even further beyond that is the story of how all of this began.
+A story filled with tragedy, deceit and characters looking to escape the fate engulfing the freedom they desperately seek.

 Final Fantasy XV Kingsglaive continues the grand work from Square Enix and sets itself up as a notable addition to the Final Fantasy line, in particular one which portrays a gripping story filled with bold and well fleshed out characters surrounded by events of tragedy, hope and epicness.